skasproject/skas/docsite/docs/twoldapservers.md

 Unfortunately, the provided SKAS helm chart does not allow several instance of whatever container.
 Doing so would be possible, but at the price of a more complex chart.

 A possible solution would be to modify the chart by adding this second LDAP IDP.
-But such specifics forks should be avoided if possible.
+However, it's best to avoid such specific forks if possible.

 ![](images/empty.png){width=700}